 Do I have to be Buddhist to come to Sakya Tubten Ling?

 You do not have to be Buddhist to attend sessions at The Sakya Thubten Ling our doors are open to anyone wishing to learn about Buddhism and Meditation.
 Everyone is always welcome!
-See Programme.
+See our Weekly Programme.

 On Tuesdays we run sessions called Sadhana these are sessions for those who have taken refuge with a Lama as well as the Vajrayana initiations to do the practice of either Green Tara or Medicine Buddha.